 Backing up your database is one of the most important tasks a DBA should have set.
 There are multiple options in terms of backing up a database, for instance you could backup a SQL Server database to NAS drives.
 If you prefer this option or if your organization requires you that you backup your databases on your local network then you can count on SQLBackupAndFTP to assist you with this and make the job much easier!
 Continue reading How to backup a SQL Server database to NAS drive

 One of the most often made assuptions is that if you have made a backup of your database, your data is safe.
 Unfortunately this is not true, and I’ll explain why, but don’t forget to verify SQL Server backup files after backup!
 SQLBackupAndFTP allows you to do this, in order to be absolutely sure that indeed, your data is safe!

-SQL Server database or more without setting their maintenance plans up first Things generally go smoothly and at the beginning there is no problem, that is, until a problem appears.
+SQL Server maintenance is just as important as creating backups of your databases.
+Without a doubt there are a lot of organizations that install a SQL Server database or more without setting their maintenance plans up first Things generally go smoothly and at the beginning there is no problem, that is, until a problem appears.
 Continue reading How to perform SQL Server maintenance